Office of Strategic Coordination (Common Fund)

 For this particular announcement, note the following:

-The R03 small grant supports discrete, well-defined projects that realistically can be completed in two years and that require limited levels of funding.
+The R03 small grant supports discrete, well-defined projects that realistically can be completed in one year and that require limited levels of funding.
 Because the research project usually is limited, an R03 grant application may not contain extensive detail or discussion.
 Accordingly, reviewers should evaluate the conceptual framework and general approach to the problem.
 Appropriate justification for the proposed work can be provided through literature citations, data from other sources, from investigator-generated data including information found on DruggableGenome.net (https://druggablegenome.net/index) and/or from Pharos (https://pharos.nih.gov/index).
 Preliminary data are not required, particularly in applications proposing pilot or feasibility studies.

 Does the project address an important problem or a critical barrier to progress in the field?
 Is the prior research that serves as the key support for the proposed project rigorous?
 If the aims of the project are achieved, how will scientific knowledge, technical capability, and/or clinical practice be improved?
 How will successful completion of the aims change the concepts, methods, technologies, treatments, services, or preventative interventions that drive this field?